mcsandeep/tyk-docs/tyk-docs/content/getting-started/configure-first-api.md

 ## Overview
 This guide helps you get started with Tyk Cloud by covering the basics:

-- **Set up your API**: Create and configure a new API in the Tyk Cloud Dashboard.
+- **Set up your API**: Create and configure a new API in the Tyk Dashboard.
 - **Create API keys**: Generate API keys and assign them to your APIs for secure access.
 - **Monitor API performance**: Track traffic, logs, and performance analytics.